574118090/cs_paper_catcher/README.md

 [English](README.md) | [中文](README.zh-CN.md)

-**CS Paper Catcher** is a web scraper based on Google Scholar, designed to fetch papers primarily in the field of **Computer Science** from specific conferences.
-This tool helps researchers quickly gather paper information from selected conferences in the CS domain and save the data in CSV format.
-Future plans include adding PDF download functionality.
+**CS Paper Catcher** is a web scraper based on Google Scholar, designed to fetch papers primarily in the field of **Computer Science** from specific sources.
+This tool helps researchers quickly gather paper information from selected sources in the CS domain and save the data in CSV format.
+Additionally, the tool now supports downloading the PDFs of the papers.
+Currently, it supports a limited number of sources, and future plans include expanding support for more sources.

 The project forked from [**google_scholar_spider**](https://github.com/JessyTsui/google_scholar_spider).

 ## Features

-- Search for papers based on keywords and conference names.
+- Search for papers based on keywords and sources(conferences, journals) names.
 - Sort papers by citation count.
 - Filter papers by specific years (start and end year).
 - Automatically save the fetched data as a CSV file.